Marlins vs. Giants Player Props Betting Odds

-Thairo Estrada and Luis Arraez are among the players with prop bets on the table when the San Francisco Giants and the Miami Marlins square off at Oracle Park on Friday (at 10:15 PM ET).
+Luis Arraez and Thairo Estrada are two of the top players with prop bets available when the Miami Marlins and the San Francisco Giants square off at Oracle Park on Saturday (starting at 4:05 PM ET).

 Bet on this matchup or its props with DraftKings!